-Sometimes your competitors can perform Negative SEO to your website.
+Sometimes your competitors can perform Negative SEO on your website.
 This is one of the most unethical methods a competitor can use to get your site penalized by Google.
 You can disavow spammy links and file a complaint to Google’s Webspam team.
 This is very unlikely to happen as we’ve never seen any aggressive Negative SEO performed on sites we’ve worked with.

 Avoid Outdated SEO Techniques

-Outdated SEO Techniques are similar to Blackhat SEO techniques, but it doesn’t cause any negative impact to your website.
+Outdated SEO Techniques are similar to Blackhat SEO techniques, but it doesn’t cause any negative impact on your website.
 It’s just that there is no value in using these techniques in increasing organic traffic or improving search rankings.

 We still see SEO agencies offering social bookmarking and web 2.0 creation services.
-These techniques used to work back in 2005.
+These techniques were used to work back in 2005.
 But today, it’s just a waste of time and resources if you’re doing it.
 SEO techniques that you use for your site should produce value for your website.
 You need to see results from your SEO efforts.
-There are also few agencies that believe that blog commenting still works.
+There are also a few agencies that believe that blog commenting still works.